helenzina/HDMovies-app/README.md

  ## Contact

-If you have any questions or suggestions, feel free to reach out to us:
+If you have any questions or suggestions, feel free to reach out to me:
 - Helen Zina - helenz1@windowslive.com
 - Project Link: https://github.com/helenzina/HDMovies-app